Affordable Learning Grant

 • Oregon State faculty member is the sole or primary author.

-• Student savings during grant period compared to grant amount.
+• Student savings during the grant period compared to the grant amount.

 • Quality considerations such as accessibility of proposed content, support for user experience and curriculum, and appeal for future adoption in other settings.